 The name and address of the Office that administers FERPA is:

 Family Policy Compliance Office, U.S. Department of Education

 You may, at your discretion, grant the University permission to release information about your student records to a third party by submitting a completed Student Information Release Authorization.
 You must complete a separate form for each third party to whom you grant access to information on your student records.
 The specified information will be made available only if requested by the authorized third party.
 The University does not automatically send information to a third party.

-Submit your completed form to Office of the Registrar, Lourdes University, 6832 Convent Blvd., Sylvania, OH 43560 or fax to 419-824-3762.
 Please note that your authorization to release information has no expiration date; however, you may revoke your authorization at any time by sending a written request to the same address.
 It is University policy not to release certain aspects of student records (e. g. registration, grades, GPA) over the phone or via email.